maheshwariaryan/funplatformergame/README.md

 Welcome to the Java Platformer Game, an interactive and engaging game developed entirely in Java, utilizing the PApplet library for its graphical user interface.
 This game offers a fun and immersive experience for players of all ages.

+The game offers Collision Physics and Gravity Physics.

 ## Key Features

 - **Programming Language**: Java.